Novartis/YADA/src/site/markdown/deployment.md

 > If you look at the test configuration in the `yada-war` submodule of the `YADA` project, you'll see multiple configurations for different database engines.
 That may add clarity to this config, or it may confuse you more.

-The properties values are substituted in `src/main/webapp/META-INF/context.xml` during the resources build phase.
+The properties values are substituted in `src/main/webapp/WEB-INF/classes/YADA.properties` and `src/main/webapp/META-INF/context.xml` during the resources build phase.

 ```sh
 YADA.index.adaptor=${env.YADA_INDEX_ADAPTOR}